cfabiolongo/QuLIO-XR/README.md

 eShell: main > +FEED("sentence")
 ```

-For insyance, considering the following sentences:
+For instance, considering the following sentences:

 * _Colonel West is American_
 * _Cuba is a hostile nation_